DAddYE/do/README.md

 $ doit download[https://raw.github.com/DAddYE/.do/master/l.rake]
 ```

-This command add a new line in your `~/.do/dorc` and perform:
+This command add for you a new line in your `~/.do/dorc` and perform:

 ```sh
 $ doit plugin:vim